 After Myra the taxi took us to the St. Nicholas cathedral in Demre where Alice found Professor Yldiz who was a fellow at Dumbarton Oaks in D.C. and had lectured at the AIA and had dinner with us at Mehmet Ergene’s house.
 She showed us around the excavation (not open to the public) and the reconstructed plans of the 12th century monastery adjacent to the cathedral.
 The cathedral itself is very well preserved and kept.
 It has lovely floor mosaics.

-Back at Andraki, Nikos and Rozina stayed at a cafe while Alice and I walked past the extremely hot but beautiful sand dunes to the remains of the ancient Myra harbor, now surrounded by dunes and a swamp.
+Back at Andriaki, Nikos and Rozina stayed in a cafe while Alice and I walked past the extremely hot but beautiful sand dunes to the remains of the ancient Myra harbor, now surrounded by dunes and a swamp.
 The granary built by Hadrian is a most impressive huge building with nice masonry.

 In the meantime Nikos and Rozina were exploring the Demre river.
 We joined them.
 The river was very clear and cool.
 Alice managed to call Corinna on Rozina’s mobile phone.
 On the way back to our boats at Gökkaya Liman we explored a lot of little fjords.
 The whole region is very beautiful but the water is not very clear because there are many rivers and brooks flowing into it.